hzqst/CGAssistant/README.md

 # CGAssistant
-CrossGate Cheating
+CGAssistant is a helper for you to play CrossGate with highly automated game experience.

-(only cg_item_6000 for now)
+Only cg_item_6000 supported for now

-qq group: 300303705
+QQ Group: 300303705

-get full binary from https://github.com/hzqst/CGAssistantJS
+The latest package can be cloned or downloaded from repo https://github.com/hzqst/CGAssistantJS

 ## Build

 ### Requirement

-VS2017
+Visual Studio 2017 (or higher)

-QT 5.12 for msvc2017
+QT 5.12 for msvc2017 (or higher)

+Boost 1.69 (from "git submodules" command)

 ### Snapshots